MeganeUme/WebPortfolio/README.md

 ### 8. Footer
 The footer section typically contains additional navigation links, social media icons, copyright information, or any other relevant details.
 It serves as a closing note to the website.

-## Live Page

-The live version of this web portfolio is deployed [here](https://meganeume.github.io/WebPortfolio/) on GitHub Pages.

 ## Technologies Used